A ketone urine test measures the amount of ketones in the urine.

 A clean-catch urine sample is needed.
 The clean-catch method is used to prevent germs from the penis or vagina from getting into a urine sample.
 To collect your urine, the health care provider may give you a special clean-catch kit that contains a cleansing solution and sterile wipes.
 Follow instructions exactly so that the results are accurate.

 You may have to follow a special diet.
-Your health care provider may tell you to stop taking medicines that may affect the test.
+Your provider may tell you to temporarily stop taking certain medicines that may affect the test.

 The test involves only normal urination.
 There is no discomfort.